Black-Thunder/ioBroker.melcloud/README.md

 ### **WORK IN PROGRESS**

 - (Black-Thunder) Adapter requires node.js >= 20 and admin >= 7.4.10 now
-- (Black-Thunder) Dependencies were updated
+- (Black-Thunder) Dependencies were updated and code refactorings applied

 ### 2.0.5 (2024-12-11)